 Risks of Starting Your Own Business

-If you dream of being your own boss, maybe you've also considered starting your own business.
-The idea of setting your own hours, working from home and selecting only projects that interest you is appealing.
-However, According to the U.S. Small Business Administration, up to 50 percent of all small businesses fail within five years.
-Starting a business includes risks you should understand before you take the plunge.
+If you dream of being your own boss, you may have considered starting a small business.
+The idea of setting your hours, working from home and choosing projects that interest you is appealing.
+However, starting a business includes risks you should understand before you take the plunge.

 Starting the Wrong Business

 Maybe you want to start a bakery because you like cookies.
-Are you prepared to bake for several hours every single day?
-Have you researched the local area to find out how much competition you have and what will set you apart?
-Do you have potential customers who want the types of cookies you bake?
-Are your cookies tasty?
+Are you prepared to bake for several hours every day?
+Have you researched the local market to understand competition and what will set you apart?

 Evaluate your personality, skills, education and interests as you decide which business to start.
-By choosing one you're passionate about and skilled to do, your chances of staying interested in your work and pushing through despite setbacks increases.
+By choosing work you are passionate about and have the skills to do, you increase your chances of staying motivated and pushing through setbacks.

 Finances

-Owning your own business means you hold the financial responsibility for its success.
-You could turn to Kickstarter, private loans or investors for start-up capital, but you also need financial smarts to keep your business going.
+Owning a business means you hold financial responsibility for its success.
+You could turn to crowdfunding, private loans or investors for start-up capital, but you also need financial discipline to keep the business going.

 Family Relationships

-Even though you may start a small business in part because you want to be home more, you'll put in long hours as you establish your business.
-Working from home also means that your office is easily accessible, and a quick phone call after dinner can easily turn into hours of work.
+Even if you start a business to be home more, you will likely put in long hours while you establish it.
+When your office is at home, a quick call after dinner can easily become hours of work.

-Be sure your family supports your decision to start a business.
-Then establish firm office hours that protect your family time as you limit the risk of damaging your family relationships because of your business.
+Make sure your family supports your decision.
+Establish firm office hours that protect family time and reduce the risk of strained relationships as you grow the business.

-Owning your own business can be rewarding and fun.
-Make sure you understand the risks and are prepared before you take the plunge, though.
-Discuss your endeavor with people you trust, including your accountant, lawyer and insurance agent.
-This way, you're covered for liabilities you may face and increase your chances of finding long-term success.
+Owning a business can be rewarding and enjoyable.
+Make sure you understand the risks and prepare before you take the plunge.
+Discuss your plans with people you trust, including your accountant and lawyer, and talk to an agent about coverage and liabilities you may face.

 Need insurance for You, Your Family or Your Business?